chiefenne/Fusion_360_KINETIC-NC_Post-Processor/README.md

 ```

 Just change the number after the **REPEAT** keyword from **1** to a bigger number and the section should be executed the respective number of times.

-> [!TIP]
-> In order to debug the post-processor code in FUSION 360, tick the "Open Nc-file in editor" option in the post-processor before saving.
-When the code change fails, the corresponding error message(s) are shown in the editor.
-Another indication that something went wrong, is an empty properties window at the lower right of the post-processor dialog.